raspberrypilearning/documenting-your-code/en/step_7.md

 Using `pydoc` and docstrings is a great way to create structured documentation about your code, but it has limits because you can't add additional information and content.

-By creating a website for your project, similar to the one for [GPIO Zero](https://gpiozero.readthedocs.io) for example, you can add a lot more information in addition to documentation, such as recipes, FAQs, images, and code snippets as well as a documentation about your code.
+On a less basic website, similar to e.g. the one for [GPIO Zero](https://gpiozero.readthedocs.io), you can add a lot more information in addition to documentation, such as recipes, FAQs, images, and code snippets.

-You will use [Sphinx](http://www.sphinx-doc.org) to make your project website.
+You will use [Sphinx](http://www.sphinx-doc.org) to create such a project website.
 This tool was originally created for documenting the Python language.

-To create content for your Sphinx website, you will write text files formatted using simple but powerful markup language [reStructuredText(ReST)](http://docutils.sourceforge.net/rst.html).
+To create content for your Sphinx website, you will write text files formatted using the simple but powerful markup language [reStructuredText(ReST)](http://docutils.sourceforge.net/rst.html).

 ### Install Sphinx